 Sometimes, these relationships can be salvaged by clearly defining expectations (engagement letters are a great tool for this), and not every annoying client deserves the boot.
 Other times, the problem client just has to go.
 It’s not pleasant, but it is best for your firm.
 Part of being a business owner is learning to overcome irritations with grace.

-The benefit of letting some clients go is that you’ll free up your time to help clients who are easier to work with and bring more value to your business.
+The silver lining to firing a client that causes problems is that you’ll be able to free up your time to help clients who are easier to work with and bring more value to your business.
 In this post, we’ll go over the characteristics of both good and problematic clients, as well as how to fire a client the right way.

 Problem clients come in all shapes and sizes.
 Some are rude and dismissive.
 Others badger you constantly about your fees or never pay on time.
 But just because you can fire clients, doesn’t always mean that you should.
 It’s always best to exhaust all of your options and try to salvage the relationship if possible—most effective during the early stages of a relationship.
 If you have already tried with no success, then it may be time to move on.